Advanced Research Training for Genetic Counselors, Certificate

 Curriculum

-The Certificate in Advance Research Training for Genetic Counselors is graded on a pass/fail basis, excepting situations where a student were to enroll in elective course where pass/fail grading is not an option.
+The Certificate in Advance Research Training for Genetic Counselors is graded on a satisfactory/unsatisfactory basis, except in situations where a student enrolls in an elective course where satisfactory/unsatisfactory grading is not an option.
 Students must complete 4 course units to earn the certificate.

 GENC 7101Research Design and Methodologies1